Close

 Teaching

-Richard teaches on the mathematical modelling of the spread and control of infectious diseases in the UK and internationally.
-He organises the LSHTM Infectious Disease Modelling summer short course and MSc Module with Emilia Vynnycky (Public Health England), Sophie Rhodes (MSc Module) and Nicky McCreesh (Short Course).
+He organises the LSHTM Infectious Disease Modelling MSc Module and Summer Short Course and with Emilia Vynnycky (Public Health England), Lara Gosce (MSc Module) and Nicky McCreesh (Short Course).

-He is co-author of the textbook An Introduction to Infectious Disease Modelling published by Oxford University Press.
+He is co-author of the textbook: An Introduction to Infectious Disease Modelling, published by Oxford University Press.

 Research